RangamaniLabUCSD/smart/joss-paper/paper.md

 The authors would like to acknowledge contributions from Yuan Gao and William Xu during the early development of SMART.

 This material is based upon work supported by the National Science Foundation under Grant #EEC-2127509 to the American Society for Engineering Education.
+MER acknowledges support and funding from the Research Council of Norway (RCN) via FRIPRO grant agreement #324239 (EMIx), and the U.S.-Norway Fulbright Foundation for Educational Exchange.

 # References